ZeroGuacamole/catchain/README.md

 pip install git+https://github.com/ZeroGuacamole/catchain.git
 ```

+**Prerequisites:**

-You will also need to have your AWS credentials configured in your environment to use S3 URIs.
+- To use S3 URIs, you will need to have your AWS credentials configured in your environment.
+- To use the `--sign` feature, you must have `gpg` installed and a GPG key available on your system.

 ## Quick Start

-Here is a complete workflow for generating your first provenance certificate.
+Here is a complete workflow for generating your first provenance certificate, including tracking a transformation.

 ### 1. Initialize Your Project